 Step 5: Knead the dough

-Step 6: The windowpane test
+Step 6: The windowpane test (to check if dough is ready)

 Carefully stretch a small portion of the dough between your fingers to form a thin sheet.
 If it can stretch thin enough to let light pass through without tearing, it's properly kneaded.
 If it rips easily, it needs more kneading.

-Step 7: First rise
+Step 7: First rise (Proof the dough)

-Step 8: Divide into portions
+Step 8: Divide into portions and add the filling

-Step 9: Shape
+Step 9: Shape the Pandesal

-Step 10: Second rise
+Step 10: Second rise (Proof the dough)

 Step 11: Bake

-Preheat the oven to 400°F (200°C).
-Bake for 5 minutes, then reduce to 350°F (175°C) and bake for another 15-17 minutes until the pandesal turns golden brown.
+Preheat your oven to 400°F (205°C).
+Once the oven is heated, bake the rolls for 5 minutes.
+After that, lower the temperature to 350°F (175°C) and keep baking for 15-17 more minutes, or until the Pandesal turns golden brown.

-Enjoy you Ube Cheese Pandesal warm to keep the filling gooey and delicious!
-To keep them fresh, cool completely and refrigerate in an airtight container for up to a week or freeze for up to 3 months.
+To store, cool completely and refrigerate in an airtight container for up to a week, or freeze for up to 3 months.
+To reheat, just pop them in a toaster oven until warm.

 Pandesal baking tips

-For extra crispy crust
+For an extra crispy crust:

 - Bake as usual.

-If you're not ready to bake
+If you're not ready to bake:

 Recipe FAQs